نوع مقاله : پژوهشی

 • Happiness

-Strauss, Leo, 1952, Persecution and the Art of Writing, the University of Chicago Press, Chicago & London
+Strauss, L. (1952), Persecution and the Art of Writing, Chicago and London: The University of Chicago Press.